 Some of the LFL units made in Windsor have been installed through our partners with Seeds of Learning in Nicaragua.
-Here’s the latest!
 LFL in Nicaragua

-In the spring of 2016, LFL volunteers “took it on the road” to lead workshops at Windsor Oaks Academy, Windsor’s alternative high school — an exciting development!
-(Photos below) Workshops there are now a regular occurrence, along with the Saturday workshops at the church.
+Beginning in the spring of 2016, LFL volunteers “took it on the road” to lead workshops at Windsor’s alternative high school.
+(Photos below)

 Hands-On Learning and Service